 Can you believe it’s already the third day from your 4 day Bangkok itinerary?
 Crazy, huh?
 Today it’s time to venture out of the city a little bit and visit two of the most unique markets around Bangkok: the Damnoen Saduak Floating Market and the Maeklong Railway Market.

-If you have your own scooter and you are not afraid of the crazy Bangkok traffic you can visit both places on your own as well.
+If you have your own scooter and you are not afraid of the crazy Bangkok traffic you can enjoy one of the most fun things to do in Bangkok on your own as well.
 However, they are quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend to book an organized tour instead of driving by yourself.

 We also decided to book an organized tour via Klook that included a visit to both markets.
 You can actually customize your own route by choosing which places you want to visit and when would you like to start.
 I would recommend to choose the early morning (7am) start because the markets are less crowded in the morning and the heat is more bearable.